 For the public partner, the first question again is whether it has experience and personnel available that can address these issues.
 Logically, one might thing that a public partner that has extensive experience operating other utilities would be best equipped to assume responsibility for operating an internet network.
 But this may be an oversimplification.
 After all, the technologies involved in delivering water and sewer service to residents are quite different than those used to operate a high-speed internet network.

 Which party – the public partner or the private partner should own the completed internet network?

-However, the “legal ownership” or portions the network assets may have significant state law and tax implications, both for the public partner and the private partner.
-For example, there are a variety of public financial and tax incentives that can be provided to help make it possible for a private partner to go forward with the construction and operation of a high-speed network in the community, but the availability of these incentives may hinge on who which partner has legal ownership of the assets.
+However, the “legal ownership” of portions of the network assets may have significant state law and tax implications, both for the public partner and the private partner.
+For example, there are a variety of public financial and tax incentives that can be provided to help make it possible for a private partner to go forward with the construction and operation of a high-speed network in the community, but the availability of these incentives may hinge on which partner has legal ownership of the assets.
 These issues are often best addressed by the public partner’s legal counsel and financial advisors.

 The Digitally Connected Community Guide

 Obviously, the issues associated with a P3 are complex.
-No one approach will be right for every community, and clearly no community should commit public funds or enter a P3 arrangement without expert legal and financial advice.
+No one approach will be right for every community, and clearly no community should commit public funds or enter into a P3 arrangement without expert legal and financial advice.